isomerpages/moe-northlandsec/_student-development-curriculum/Direct School Admission (DSA)/Welcome.md

 * Netball
 * Wushu

-**DSA Selection Criteria**
-We are looking for students who:

-* Play Basketball, Floorball, Hockey, Netball or Wushu competitively, or who possess the athleticism associated with these sports
-* Display a strong interest and aptitude for their sport of choice
-* Are committed to giving their best effort in academics and sports.

-**WHY CHOOSE NORTHLAND'S DSA PROGRAMME**
+##### **WHY CHOOSE NORTHLAND’S DSA PROGRAMME**

+**Developing you into a Sportsman for Life with Sportsmanship for Life**
+Northland has a rich Sports History with many of our Alumni going on to represent Singapore in their respective sports.

-Northland believes in the potential of Sports and Physical Activity to help our students grow.
-Consequently, we prepare our students to be "Future-Ready" adults through our Sports-focused Learning for Life Programme (LLP).
+Northland believes in the potential of Sports and Physical Activity to help our students grow into Learners who Share, Citizens who Care and Leaders who Dare.
+Consequently, we prepare our students to be “Future-Ready” adults through our signature Sports Programmes:

-Leveraging our customised Sports and Physical Activity Programme, a student who comes to Northland will grow into a Sportsman for Life, possessing Sportsmanship for Life.

-**Sportsman for Life**
-In Northland, we provide programmes to help students pursue their sporting aspirations and realise their potential.
-We also empower them to lead a healthy life through lifelong physical activity and sports.

-**Sportsmanship for Life**
-Through sports, we develop our students' character by instilling in them the values of Resilience, Responsibility and Respect.
-We also prepare students for the future by helping to strengthen a positive attitude, critical thinking and people skills.

-Students that come in through DSA can look forward to the following series of programmes:

-Learn to Play Series
+●        Sports Talent Development @ Northland

+●        Sports-focused Learning for Life Programme (LLP)

-    * Structured Sports Development Programme aimed at helping students attain their sporting potential
+Northland’s Sports Talent Development Programme presents a strong scaffold for students interested in sports to Discover, Develop and Deepen their sporting talent:
-    * Exposure to high-level sports through competitions with local and international teams
-    * Collaboration with external Sports Clubs and SportSG

-Play to Learn Series
-    * Sports Leaders Programme
-    * Camps and exclusive sports experiences

-###### **MORE INFORMATION   **
-The selection criteria and process for the talent areas will be updated from early-May.
-For more information on DSA-Sec, please [click here](https://www.moe.gov.sg/dsa-sec) to refer to the MOE website
+1.  **School Player:** As a DSA student, you will experience firsthand the rich training given to our school team players.
+We have an excellent team of Basketball, Hockey, Floorball, Netball & Wushu Coaches who have either represented Singapore, coached national teams or are prominent officials.
+We also have a team of committed and passionate teachers to develop you into a Sportsman for Life, with Sportsmanship for Life
+2.  **Club Player:** As you continue to hone your skills, we will expose you to higher levels of training and competition.
+In Northland, we partner with our Alumni sports clubs to help you develop further.
+3.   **National Junior Player:** If you have the ability, we will work with the National Sports Associations to ensure you get a chance to join the National Junior Teams.
+4.  **National Senior Player / Career in Sports:** Beyond school, we continue to work with our former students through our Alumni sports groups to continue in your development.